an2n/semver-auto/README.md

 ### File Location

 By default, the script assumes the `package.json` file is located in the project root folder.
 To specify a different location, utilize the -f or --file flag, indicating the path to your package.json.
-For instance:
+For Example:

 ```
 npm run update-version --file <my-path/package.json>